 - Political parties

+Most grants are awarded to organisations whose beneficiaries are inside the UK, regardless of nationality, culture or ethnic origin.
 Trustees will consider applications for grants that benefit people living outside the UK but only if the charity that applies is registered in the UK.

 Grant purposes, sizes and restrictions

 Applications must be for charitable purposes that fall into one of the five core categories below; applications for purposes outside these categories are only permitted at the direct invitation of a Trustee:

 There are no focus areas within the categories of Arts and Heritage, Education or Environment*.

 Applications made from 21 October 2021 until 20 October 2023, for the Health category, must have a focus on one of the following: